odedstein/sgi-introduction-course/README.md

 The courses are as follows:
 * 1st day: 0xx, by Oded
 * 2nd day: 1xx, by Derek
-* 3rd day: 3xx, by Silvia
+* 3rd day: 2xx, by Silvia

+We thank Peter Rock and Leticia Mattos Da Silva for their help in designing the course.